SherG/tester1/site/content/post/the-best-healthcare-investment-you-can-make.md

 date: 2019-06-19T19:48:43.955Z
 description: >-
-  The field of medicine has given us countless life saving medications and procedures but the best medicine is still the one only you can administer.
+  The field of medicine has given us countless life saving medications and procedures but the best medicine is still one only you can administer.
 image: /img/cartoon.jpg
 ---
 My first reaction to this cartoon was to laugh.
 As someone who makes a living as a strength coach, I can certainly attest to how difficult it is to get someone to make a long-term, persistent committment to changing their lifestyle.
 But as effortful as such a commitment is it behooves us to remember that a life degraded by symptoms associated with heart desease, insulin resistance, muscle and bone loss are often the alternative.